How to Apply for SAVY

 There will be two application options for SAVY and Career Connections:

 01. Complete the SAVY or Career Connections application online.
+Programs for Talented Youth uses SchoolDoc as the online application platform.
+If you have applied for other programs using SchoolDoc, you can use your previously created account to login and submit a SAVY application.
 With this option, you may upload test scores and select a preferred payment method for the $50 nonrefundable application fee.
 For families submitting applications for multiple children, the application fee for the first child will be $50 and a $25 application fee discount is available for each subsequent child’s application.
-Please contact SAVY (email@example.com) for the sibling discount code if you are planning to submit applications for multiple children.
+Please contact SAVY (firstname.lastname@example.org) for the sibling discount code if you are planning to submit applications for multiple children.

 02. Complete the PDF application for the appropriate program and send to PTY via mail.
 Include a check or money order, made payable to Vanderbilt University-PTY, for the $50 nonrefundable application fee.
 If PTY does not have your child’s test scores on file, please also include a copy with the application.